The History of Diplomas

 diploma fail of a vinage dallas school diploma that looks too fake diploma fail of a vinage dallas school diploma that looks too fake

-Some differences you will spot with degrees from this period are decorative detailed borders that wrap the edge of the certificate and sometimes the school's name too.
-And although the documents featured rich dark black inks, most did not contain as colour printing was not as easily obtainable as it is today.
+One of the most striking differences between diplomas from the 1900s to 1980s and those produced today are the decorative borders that wrap around the edge of the certificate.
+Some schools even included the school's name within the border.
+And although these diplomas featured rich black inks, colour printing was not as easily obtainable as it is today.

-Another lesser known fact about older degrees, was that many were printed on sheepskin instead of the typical diploma paper used by schools these days.
-The sheepskin itself was known to age, which is why many older diplomas that are collected show signs of wear and tear and yellowing as a byproduct of the sheepskin's aging process.
+Another lesser-known fact about older diplomas is that many were printed on sheepskin instead of the typical diploma paper used by schools today.
+However, sheepskin ages over time, which is why many older diplomas show signs of wear and tear and yellowing.

-And the last difference which is the most noticeable, in my option, are the signatures.
-Notice how on both the examples above, the signatures were hand-signed!
-This was very common during this period, but almost nonexistent today.
-As you could imagine with fewer graduates from the school, officials could make time to sign each diploma.
-Nowadays, with thousands of graduates per semester at some top schools, signatures are digitally printed with an auto-pen onto each document.
+Perhaps the most noticeable difference between older diplomas and those produced today are the signatures.
+As you can see in the examples above, the signatures were hand-signed, which was very common during this period.
+With fewer graduates, officials had time to sign each diploma individually.
+Today, however, with thousands of graduates per semester at many top schools, signatures are digitally printed with an auto-pen onto each document.
 A hand-signed diploma is truly a piece of our history.
-This doesn't mean that are not some schools that still hand-sign diplomas today, but such diplomas are very rare and often associated with lesser known private institutes.
+While some schools still hand-sign diplomas today, they are rare and often associated with lesser-known private institutes.

 master of education diploma from Minneapolis university master of education diploma from Minneapolis university